 MoDOT has an Adopt-A-Highway program, where volunteer groups periodically pick up the trash and debris along the sides of state highways.
-See MCM 2, Public Involvement and Participation, for details.
+See MCM 1, MoDOT Community and Public Education and Outreach on Stormwater Impacts, for details.

 Other Occasional, Non-Stormwater Discharges